 Personal and family history

-No special
+No special.

 Physical examination

 Physical examination revealed that the patient had a mass in the right groin area varying in size with the position of the body, which could be partially returned, and there was a sense of impact in the inner ring opening when coughing.
 The patient had significant scrotal swelling, and approximately 5 cm of mass could be felt, accompanied by light tenderness.